MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - no de tarjeta
 - no do cartao
 - no do cartão
-- dejan. de tarjeta
+- No. de tarjeta
-- dejan. do cartao
+- No. do cartao
-- dejan. do cartão
+- No. do cartão
 - nr carta
 - Nº. cobro
 - numeri di scheda